polarBearYap/used-car-dealership-fyp/README.md

 ### Interpretable machine learning

-<p align="justify">The method used to interpret the adaptive random forest is <a href="https://github.com/slundberg/shap">Tree SHAP (SHapley Additive exPlanations)</a>. <a href="https://plotly.com/python/">Plotly</a> is chosen for the visualizations since the plot can be configured in Python and enhanced with functionalities such as image downloading, zooming, and data hovering with little or no configuration.</p>
+<p align="justify">The method used to interpret the adaptive random forest is <a href="https://github.com/slundberg/shap">Tree SHAP (SHapley Additive exPlanations)</a>. <a href="https://plotly.com/python/">Plotly</a> is chosen for the visualizations since the plot can be configured in Python and contains functionalities such as image downloading, zooming, and data hovering with little or no configuration.</p>

 1. Construct SHAP bar plots to review individual predicted car price/lead score.